history-lab/historylab-parser/docs/questions.md

 ## Questions:
 - What is hosted on xyonix s3 and why? (see error #1)
 - Why is the parser tied to java8?
 Is it because of Stanford NLP?
 And, if so, what are the steps for updating if/when Stanford upgrades to java11?
 - What is `git-lfs` doing here?
 Is this recommended for handling the `glove.model` file?
-If so, why?
+If so, can we use a small sample `glove.model` for tests?

 ## To Do: